simple-abstraction/pop-health-insulin-sensitivity/README.md

 The disease impacts a significant portion of the US (and global) population, and has continued to rise over time [[2]](https://archive.cdc.gov/www_cdc_gov/diabetes/library/reports/reportcard/national-state-diabetes-trends.html?).
 It is associated with a variety of health challenges; from obesity and deterioration of health and wellness at the individual level, to population level impacts such as loss of productivity [[3]](https://diabetesjournals.org/care/article/45/11/2553/147546/Productivity-Loss-and-Medical-Costs-Associated?) and significant healthcare costs [[4]](https://diabetes.org/newsroom/press-releases/new-american-diabetes-association-report-finds-annual-costs-diabetes-be) (and given that CMS (Centers for Medicare & Medicaid) is the single largest healthcare payer in the United States [[5]](https://www.cms.gov/cms-guide-medical-technology-companies-and-other-interested-parties/payment), that means the government often absorbs this burden).

-Although not in the scope of this analysis, Type 1 Diabetes is an autoimmune condition that occurs at birth, impacts a much smaller percentage of the population, and represents significantly less population burden.
+Although not in the scope of this analysis, Type 1 Diabetes is an autoimmune condition that occurs at birth, impacts a smaller percentage of the population, and represents less population burden.

 ## An Overview of the NHANES Survey
 The NHANES (National Health and Nutrition Examination Survey) is a long-running effort from the CDC to release health data for public use in multi-year cycles.
 The data is used by government agencies, organizations, and businesses as well as for academic use by instutitions and students.
 The various surveys administered (broken into "components") are meant to be able to represent the majority of the US population (US citizens, non-institutionalized).